Kibo00/Hackfinity-writeups/avengers.md

 This creates a `hash.txt` file that contains the ZIP’s password hash.

-Then, we use `john` (John the Ripper) to try to crack the password using a wordlist — here, we use the classic `rockyou.txt` list:
+Then, we use `john` (John the Ripper) to try to crack the password using a rockyou wordlist :

 ```bash
 john --wordlist=/usr/share/wordlists/rockyou.txt hash.txt
 ```

-## 🧾 Step 5 – Extracting and Decrypting the Admin Password

 Inside the ZIP, we find a file with an **MD5 hash** for the admin password.
 Try to decrypt it online (e.g., https://md5decrypt.net).